 In his letter, he states that he is in Birmingham because of social injustice.
 With his letter, he wants to make it clear that he is educated and capable to speak on the issues of racial discrimination with authority.
 He describes with powerful imagery, what black people are going through, day after day facing the beatings from lynch mobs and law enforcement officers.

-He makes it very clear that the need to protest exists, it is strong and protests are necessary for the sake of Civil Rights Movement’s progress.
-He gives examples of laws that are totally unfair but legal asserting to the immediate need to change the situation.
+He makes it very clear that the need to protest exists, it is strong and protests are necessary for the sake of the Civil Rights Movement’s progress.
+He gives examples of laws that are totally unfair but legal asserting the immediate need to change the situation.
 He recollects Adolf Hitler, saying the people shouldn’t forget that what he has made was considered ‘legal’ in Germany.
-He also expresses his fears in regards to the state of the present day church, being afraid that it may ‘lose its spirit and become a social club without any significant meaning’.
+He also expresses his fears in regards to the state of the present-day church, being afraid that it may lose its spirit and become a social club without any significant meaning’.